I began law teaching at DePaul University in 1975, and joined

 and in the Department of Legal Studies at the University of Massachusetts,

 the innocent).
-In the story|narrative|film courses,
+In the story|narrative|film courses, I asked students

-the broader meaning of their work and their lives as lawyers.
+meaning of their work and their lives as lawyers.